Everybody has to eat

 - Kodaka from Boku wa Tomodachi ga Sukunai is a really good at cooking.
 He said that he had to cook for his little sister and his workaholic father for the last 10 years.

-- Gammon from Phi Brain Kami No Puzzle, cooks for him and his little sister.
+- Gammon from Phi-Brain: Puzzle of God, cooks for him and his little sister.

 - Lelouch from Code Geass is the best cook of his age rank in the series.
 Hey, he was Promoted To Parent of a blind, wheelchair-bound sister.
 He's also very good at sewing in the doujinshi Code Geass: Knight.